Fostian/OrionPaxIT1025/Lab6/readme.md

 Anchor - The anchor tells your browser to scroll to or load a specific part of the page.

 ### Conclusion
 I have learned a lot about online security and I am now going to further increase my browsers security.
 I really enjoyed making my own Web page using HTML.
+However I did get really confused when doing the URLs and File Paths part of this Lab.